Bed (geology): Interpretation

+Types

 Types of beds include cross-beds and graded beds.
 Cross-beds, or "sets," are not layered horizontally and are formed by a combination of local deposition on the inclined surfaces of ripples or dunes, and local erosion.
 Graded beds show a gradual change in grain or clast sizes from one side of the bed to the other.
 A normal grading occurs where there are larger grain sizes on the older side, while an inverse grading occurs where there are smaller grain sizes on the older side.

 Bed thickness

 Bed thickness is a basic and important characteristic of beds.
 Besides mapping stratigraphic units and interpreting sedimentary facies, the analysis of bed thickness can be used to recognize breaks in sedimentation, cyclic sedimentation patterns, and gradual environmental changes.
-Such sedimentological studies are typically based on the hypothesis that the thicknesses of stratigraphic units follows a lognormal distribution.
+Such sedimentological studies are typically based on the hypothesis that the thicknesses of stratigraphic units follows a log-normal distribution.
 Differing nomenclatures for the bed and laminae thickness have been proposed by various authors, including McKee and Weir, Ingram, and Reineck and Singh.
 However, none of them have been universally accepted by Earth scientists.
-In the practice of engineering geology, a standardized nomenclature is used for describing bed thickness in Australia, European Union, and United Kingdom.
+In the practice of engineering geology, a standardized nomenclature is used for describing bed thickness in Australia, the European Union, and the United Kingdom.

 Examples of widely used bed thickness classifications include Tucker (1982) and McKee and Weir (1953).